ArifPeycal/arifpeycal.github.io/_posts/2025-11-25-portswiggerlab.md

 ## SQLi (SQL Injection)

-### Lab 01: SQL injection vulnerability in WHERE clause allowing retrieval of hidden data
+### Lab 01: SQLi in WHERE clause allowing retrieval of hidden data
 >  This lab contains a SQL injection vulnerability in the product category filter.
 When the user selects a category, the application carries out a SQL query like the following:
 > `SELECT * FROM products WHERE category = 'Gifts' AND released = 1`
 >